 Whether you call us theatre consultants, theatre planners, or theatre designers we are specialists with expertise in two worlds - performing arts productions and architecture/construction.
-This experience allows us to provide guidance to owners and architects on the planning, design, and equipping of performing arts venues.
+This expertise allows us to provide guidance to owners and architects on the planning, design, and equipping of performing arts venues.
 Everyone at Studio T+L has at least 20 years of experience designing theatrical productions so we have an intimate knowledge of theatre practices and what theatre artists need from their building.
 We also have two decades of experience collaborating with architects, engineers, and contractors.

 The answer is no for two reasons.
 The first reason is simple scheduling.
 Your designers and TDs already have work to do, and designing a new theatre or a renovation is a full time job.
 We value their input and collaboration, but they need to focus on productions while we focus on the theatre building.
 The second reason is that most people in the theatre don't have a thorough understanding of architecture, mechanical systems, and construction techniques, any more than architects and engineers have a clear understanding of theatre production and operations.
 Theatre systems must be integrated into the larger building, which requires specialized knowledge in order to effectively communicate and collaborate with the building design team.